Romans 14 is commonly understood to

 According to the biblical record, none of the immediate disciples of Christ ever understood that the dietary laws were abolished, nor did they ever teach this to anyone.
 All twelve of these men, from the detail God has given us in the history of the early Church in Acts, and also from the uninspired historical records of the early Church, went to martyr's deaths believing in and faithfully obeying the Levitical dietary laws.
 They never had any idea that any part of the Torah had been abolished.
 This is an undisputed, extremely relevant and pivotal fact which we must consider very carefully.

-So then, what does Paul mean when he says, “one believeth that he may eat all things?”
-If we think about it even for a moment, we quickly realize we must qualify this phrase in some way in order for it to make sense: without qualification, all things includes … well … everything — the sun, moon and stars … rocks and dirt … other living people … the heavenly angels … all things even includes God Himself.
+So then, what does Paul mean when he says, "one believeth that he may eat all things?"
+If we think about it even for a moment, we quickly realize we must qualify this phrase in some way in order for it to make any sense at all: without qualification, all things includes … well … everything -- the sun, moon and stars … rocks and dirt … other people … the heavenly angels … all things even includes God Himself.

 What is Food?

 So, what does the Torah teach regarding food?
 Anyone instructed in Torah, as Paul's audience evidently is … for the Tanakh (what we call the Old Testament) is the only Scripture they know, and they are constantly looking to it for guidance in all things pertaining to life and godliness (2 Tim 3:16-17) … knows that God has blessed the eating of certain kinds of animals which He defines as clean – and they know this because God clearly says so in His Word.
 (Lev 11) God does not consider unclean animals to be food … they are not even in scope for discussion for these early believers … any more than dirt and rocks.